Async Inference

 print(f"Queued: {resp.id} (status: {resp.status})")

-# Poll until the daemon completes it
+# Poll until the inference service completes it

 while resp.status in ("queued", "in_progress"):